NoraBeier/laveau/README.md

 python 02_pairwisegraph2reactionrules.py <PATH:01_RDM_Graphs>
 ```

-As output, a folder '02_Reaction Rules' is generated with all Reaction Rules graphs in the respective separate folders.
-The suffix number to the individual files, indicates the variants resulting from earlier steps.
+As output, a folder '02_Reaction Rules' is generated with all reaction rule graphs in the respective separate folders.
+The suffix number to the individual files indicates the variants resulting from earlier steps.
 In addition, the individual files have the addition 'left or 'right' for the respective reaction side.

 The files List_BigRCLASSES.txt and List_ErrorRCLASS.txt are also created.
 List_BigRCLASSES.tx lists all cases where the complexity of creating the rule was too great to execute it.
 List_ErrorRCLASS.txt, on the other hand, lists all RDM pattern graphs that could not be merged into a reaction rule.